PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 and was flushed to discover at last what seemed to be a reasonable universal format.
 That's probably what I like best about it: the ability to use potentially any software I want without trashing my system.
-The welcoming community eager to help and valueing my contributions made it even better, and submitting patches came naturally.
+The welcoming community eager to help and valuing my contributions made it even better, and submitting patches came naturally.
 I mostly use it for development, and to keep my sanity in spite of all the data science tools I have to use for work.
 I sometimes wish it were easier to tweak the core of the system, but I